tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- Model priors transfer information from humans to a model by constraining the model’s parameters
 	- Demonstrate the broad applicability of attribution priors (Ω) by presentingthree distinct examples that regularize models to behave more intuitively in three different domains.
 	- Encode meaningful domain knowledge as differentiable functions of feature attributions
+	- Propose a feature attribution method, called expected gradients, and describe why it is anatural choice for attribution priors.
+Expected gradients is an extension of integrated gradients with fewer hyperparameter choices.
+Like several other attribution methods, integrated gradients aimsto explain the difference between a model’s current prediction and the prediction that model would make when given a baseline input.

 * ***Wang, Tong, and Qihang Lin.
 "Hybrid predictive model: When an interpretable model collaborates with a black-box model." _arXiv preprint arXiv:1905.04241_ (2019).***
 	- [Paper Link](https://arxiv.org/pdf/1905.04241.pdf)